davetron5000/naildrivin5.com/_posts/2019-09-03-leaving-stitch-fix.md

-So, rather than get sullen, angry and jaded while making a half-assed attempt to find another job, I decided to take some time off to recharge and figure out what's next (and I realize this is not something most are able to do and am thankful for the stars aligned so I have the privilege to do so).
+So, rather than get sullen, angry and jaded while making a half-assed attempt to find another job, I decided to take some time off to recharge and figure out what's next (and I realize this is not something most are able to do and am thankful for the stars having aligned so I have the privilege to do so).

 In my mind, this is the right way to leave a job - on my terms, without burning bridges, and leaving the company better off than I found it.
 My role will get filled by other, more interested people.
 They can amplify my good